stelligent/inspector-status/README.md

 ## How it does it

 This tool uses the aws-sdk to programmatically interact with the AWS Inspector API to create, modify, run and delete resources.

 At the moment of this writing Cloudformation does not support Inspector.
 This tool uses a config file and/or CLI arguments to build the attributes needed to create these resources.

 The results are then printed to stdout for consumption by reporting/pipeline functions.
 Inspector runs assessments against resource targets, these are tagged AWS Resources (instances, services, etc).

-Your resources should already be tagged with whatever you will have set in your target_tags in the config file.
+Note: Your resources should already be tagged with whatever you will have set in your target_tags in the config file.

 ## Requirements / Setup